Lucy Balian Rorke-Adams: Degrees

-Medical career
+Career

-Rorke-Adams started her medical internship in 1957 when she was offered a highly coveted general rotating internship by Philadelphia General Hospital (PGH) on her match day.
+Balian started her medical internship in 1957 when she was offered a highly coveted general rotating internship by Philadelphia General Hospital (PGH) on her match day.
 She was one of ten women out of 108 interns accepted that year.
-In the rotating system of this internship, Rorke-Adams spent a month in each rotation.
+In the rotating system of this internship, she spent a month in each rotation.
 Her first rotation was neurosurgery, followed by psychiatry, then pediatrics, anesthesia, obstetrics, tuberculosis service, surgery, gynecology, medicine, orthopedics, the diabetic ward, then finally outpatient.
 During her pediatric rotation, one of the eight interns working with her developed pneumonia secondary to an infection and died.
-During her internship year, Rorke-Adams and the other interns earned fifty-seven dollars a month (around $1.90 per day), which was one dollar more than the monthly income that would qualify a Philadelphian to apply for relief.
+During her internship year, she and the other interns earned only fifty-seven dollars a month (around $1.90 per day), which was one dollar more than the monthly income that would qualify a Philadelphian to apply for relief.
 Although she began her internship hoping to end up in a neurosurgery residency, she ended up applying for a residency in pathology, because she realized she did not function well without sleep and acknowledged that if she became a surgical resident, a lack of sleep would be a given.

-During her pathology residency, Rorke-Adams was under the guidance of William Ehrich, the chief of pathology at PGH at the time.
+During her pathology residency, Balian was under the guidance of William Ehrich, the chief of pathology at PGH at the time.
 On her first day as a resident, Ehrich told her that as she was the only woman in her residency class and since "pediatrics is the province of ladies", she would be responsible for performing all of the pediatric autopsies.
-However, this responsibility ended up sparking an interest for the field of pediatrics in Rorke-Adams.
+However, this responsibility ended up sparking her interest for the field of pediatrics.
 During her time as a resident, she chose to specialize in neuropathology, and she began working under the guidance of Helena Riggs, who was a pioneer in the field at the time.
+(After her marriage in 1960, her surname became Rorke and her maiden name was styled as her middle name, so her name became Lucy Balian Rorke at that point for most of her career.)